fnuanu1/cse15l-lab-reports/report4.md

 ## Step 4: Log into ieng6
 (STEP 1-3 were not asked to be included since it is just deleting the reportory and setting up)

 The image below shows my input `ssh fanu@ieng6.ucsd.edu <enter>` into the terminal and its long output.
+Here:

 ![Image](LoggingIn.png)